SoftMatterLab24/lammps/doc/src/fix_bond_dynamic.rst

 excluded by the presence of the bond and the settings of the :doc:`special_bonds <special_bonds>` command, will be immediately recognized.
 All of these operations increase the cost of a time step.
-Thus, you should be cautious about invoking this fix too frequently.

 You can dump out snapshots of the current bond topology via the :doc:`dump local <dump>` command.